texttics/texttics-site/readme.md

 3. 💾 Evidence Engine (The "Chain of Custody")

 Download as JSON: Generates a forensic artifact containing the full analysis profile, timestamps, and a SHA-256 cryptographic hash of the input.
 This provides an immutable record of the analysis for incident response logs.

+🔧 Technical Deep Dive: The "Bridge Problem" (Python vs. JS Indexing)

+1. The Core Conflict: "Two Truths"

+To understand the complexity of building a forensic tool in a hybrid environment (PyScript), one must understand the fundamental disagreement between the backend (Python) and the frontend (JavaScript/DOM) regarding what constitutes a "character."

+Python (The Brain): Python 3 treats strings as sequences of Unicode Code Points.

+Example: The Zombie Emoji 🧟 (U+1F9DF) is considered Length 1.

+Indexing: text[5] returns the 6th code point, regardless of byte size.

+JavaScript (The DOM): JavaScript treats strings as sequences of UTF-16 Code Units.

+Example: The Zombie Emoji 🧟 is outside the Basic Multilingual Plane (BMP).
+It requires two code units (a High Surrogate and a Low Surrogate) to represent.
+JavaScript considers this Length 2.

+Indexing: text[5] returns the 6th code unit, which might be the second half of a surrogate pair.

+The Problem (The "Drift"):
+When the Python-based Threat Engine identifies a threat at Logical Index 5, it tells the browser to highlight index 5.

+If the text is ABCDE..., both languages agree.
+Index 5 is F.

+If the text is 🧟ABC...:

+Python sees 🧟 at Index 0, A at Index 1.

+JavaScript sees 🧟 at Indices 0-1, A at Index 2.

+If Python says "Highlight A at Index 1," the browser highlights the second half of the Zombie emoji.

+This error accumulates.
+After 50 emojis, the highlighter is highlighting empty space or wrong characters 50 positions away.

+2. The "Battles" (Architecture Iterations)

+We went through four distinct architectural attempts to solve this synchronization problem before arriving at the final solution.

+Round 1: The "Naive Python" Approach

+Strategy: We simply passed Python indices directly to the JavaScript setSelectionRange API.

+The Failure: "Highlight Drift."

+As soon as the user pasted emojis or astral symbols, the highlighting drifted.
+The visual selection was offset from the logical threat by exactly the number of surrogate pairs preceding it.

+Round 2: The "Proxy Iterator" Approach

+Strategy: We attempted to force Python to "think like JS" by creating a Pyodide Proxy object: js_sequence = window.Array.from_(t).
+We then iterated this proxy in Python to find indices.

+The Failure: "Select All" / "Sluggishness."

+Iterating over a JS Proxy object from within Python incurs a massive performance penalty (marshalling data across the WASM boundary for every character).

+The iterator behavior was brittle.
+In edge cases, the loop would miss the target index entirely, leaving the dom_start variable at its default -1.
+The fallback logic then selected the entire text ("Select All"), confusing the user.

+Round 3: The "Hybrid Bridge" (The Syntax Error)

+Strategy: We attempted to offload the index calculation entirely to JavaScript by injecting a dynamic script using window.eval().
+The idea was to ensure perfect UTF-16 fidelity by running the math in the browser's native engine.

+The Failure: Syntax Error.

+Implementation error: A stray triple-quote (""") and debug block were accidentally left in the production code, commenting out the logic and crashing the application.

+Round 4: The "Desync" (Log 101 vs Len 96)

+Strategy: We fixed the syntax, but encountered a new crash: Logical 101 not found in text (len 96).

+The Failure: "Split Brain."

+The Registry (the map of threats) was being populated by the Emoji Engine.
+At that time, the Emoji Engine was using the browser's Intl.Segmenter (JavaScript) to count characters.
+It reported indices in UTF-16 Code Units.

+The Stepper was trying to walk the Python String (Code Points).

+Result: The Registry said: "Threat at Index 101!"
+(JS counting).
+Python looked at its string (Length 96) and crashed because logical index 101 did not exist.
+The system was fighting itself.

+3. The Final Victory: "The United Python Front"

+The Solution:
+We stopped trying to bridge the gap in the middle.
+We forced the entire application to speak Python (Logical Indices) until the very last millisecond before rendering.

+Architecture of the Fix:

+Registry Source: We rewrote populate_hud_registry and compute_emoji_analysis to iterate using enumerate(t) (Native Python).

+Result: The Registry now records threats using Logical Indices (e.g., "Index 5").

+Stepper Logic: We rewrote cycle_hud_metric to iterate using enumerate(t) (Native Python).

+Result: The Stepper looks for Index 5.
+Since it uses the same counting method as the Registry, it finds it perfectly.

+The Translation Layer (The Rosetta Stone):
+Only at the exact moment of calling the browser API do we translate Logical Index to DOM Index.
+We use a high-speed, pure Python loop that simulates UTF-16 encoding rules:

+# The Rosetta Stone Loop
+acc = 0 # DOM Index (Accumulator)
+for i, char in enumerate(t): # i is Logical Index
+    if i == target_logical_index:
+        dom_index = acc # Found the match!
+        break
+    # Add 2 if it's an emoji/surrogate (Astral), else 1 (BMP)
+    acc += (2 if ord(char) > 0xFFFF else 1)

+Why is this better?

+Deterministic Sync: The Registry and the Stepper are mathematically guaranteed to match because they use the exact same iteration method (Python enumerate).

+Precision: The cursor lands exactly on the target, even if it's buried behind 50 "Zombie Mosquitos," because we manually calculate the UTF-16 offset byte-by-byte in the language that owns the data.

+Stability: We removed window.eval (security risk) and JS Proxies (performance bottleneck).
+The solution runs at native WASM speed.